 Vitamin C, or L-ascorbic acid, is a water-soluble essential vitamin.
 It is a very popular dietary supplement due to its antioxidant properties, safety, and low price.

 Vitamin C is often supplemented to reduce the symptoms of the common cold.

 However, vitamin C is unable to reduce the frequency of colds in a healthy population.
-An athlete supplementing vitamin C, on the other hand, can expect to cut the risk of getting a cold in half.
+An athlete who frequently undergoes intense physical activity can expect to cut the risk of getting a cold in half.
 Supplemental vitamin C is able to reduce the duration of a cold by 8-14% in any population, when it is taken as a daily preventative measure, or at the beginning of a cold.
 Though superloading vitamin C (5-10g daily) is said to be more effective, further research is needed to determine the accuracy of this claim.